TheOdinProject/css-exercises/flex/03-flex-header-2/README.md

 - Items are arranged horizontally as seen in the outcome image.
 - There is 16px between each item on both sides of the header.
 - Used flex to arrange everything.

+I was able to complete this exercise, had to go back to my notes and rememeber how to space an item from the others.  many of the properties I used are similar to the solution,  when comparing the solution I noticed that instead of separating the items with the approach I took, the solution created two new classes to group the items and apply the properties to separate them.